moodlebox/moodlebox/README.md

 #### Version 1.0a2 (alpha), 2016-06-19

-* Reorganisation of the project
+* Reorganisation of the project.
 * Updated to version 1.0a2 of the [MoodleBox plugin](https://github.com/martignoni/moodlebox-plugin) for Moodle.

 #### Version 1.0a1 (alpha), 2016-06-16